-Over 700 schools have joined one or more AoG contracts, some are saving between 20-40% on the Office Supplies contract, alone.
-Schools are saving through their collective buying power with Government agencies and local authorities.
+Hundreds of schools have joined one or more AoG contracts, some are saving between 20-40% on the Office Supplies contract, alone.
+Schools are saving through their collective buying power with government agencies and local authorities.

 Craig from Wellington East Girls’ College says “At first it can be daunting, but once you’ve joined one, you are essentially replicating the same process”.
 See how he saved money and time with AoG contracts.